 The active ingredient in these drops is chlorine dioxide (Think bleach, but less harmful).
 While most drops and tablets can kill bacteria, viruses and most protozoans like Giardia, they can't kill Cryptosporidium.
 These spores have a longer incubation time and they are resilient against the active ingredients used in other chemical treatment methods.
-Another reason Aquamira does so well in the metrics, and is a Top Pick at OutdoorGearLab, is because it can kill all of it, including the Cryptosporidium.
+Another reason Aquamira does so well in the metrics is because it can kill all of it, including the Cryptosporidium.
 It's the most effective on-the-go chemical treatment out there.

 It is trustworthy and is an excellent method for particularly contaminated water sources since it works on a broader variety of diseases and can also treat the water on the threads of your bottle.
 The downside?
 You are adding a tiny bit of chemical to your water — and it takes a long time to kill everything.
 Whereas iodine may not be healthy for you to ingest over extended periods, Aquamira drops are not harmful if used as directed, according to Aquamira.
 Also, don't get any on your clothing if you don't want it bleached.